Linaro/lava/doc/v2/admin-lxc-deploy.rst

 With the above in place any container created as root will be an unprivileged container.

+.. warning:: Do not use unprivileged containers when your container has to
+             interact with a :term:`DUT` that is attached to the host machine.

 .. note:: To apply configurations system wide for all LXC devices attached to the dispatcher use ``/etc/lxc/default.conf`` file.